OCD and Anxiety

 A member of the American Psychiatric Association and the American Academy of Child and Adolescent Psychiatry, Dr. Tieu emphasizes the importance of educating and partnering with families, as well as utilizing pharmacogenetics (the study of genetic differences that can affect individual responses to drugs) to create custom treatment plans.

-As clinical services manager of Rogers Child Center and Rogers FOCUS Adolescent Mood Disorders Program, Eddie Tomaich, PhD, finds his experience in family-based therapy has made him well-versed in providing intensive, comprehensive care.
+As clinical services manager of Rogers Child Center and and OCD Center, Eddie Tomaich, PhD, finds his experience in family-based therapy has made him well-versed in providing intensive, comprehensive care.

 Back to top